starryalley/Anduril2/README.md

 Use `9C` to switch between smooth and discrete ramp style.
 Not being used often by me so make it harder to reach.

-## When it's time to change battery, blink red in standby/lockout mode
+## When it's time to change battery, blink AUX red (or indicator led) in standby/lockout mode

-When voltage is < 3.4V when light is off, the off/lockout AUX mode will not activate.
+When voltage is < 3.2V when light is off, the off/lockout AUX mode will not activate.
 Instead, the AUX red LED will blink.
 Original idea from reddit user [connorkmiec93](https://www.reddit.com/user/connorkmiec93/) at this [post](https://www.reddit.com/r/flashlight/comments/mpj36p/im_doing_a_d4v2_with_anduril_2_giveaway/).

 The blinking is in a pattern called breathing (although it's only low/high mode in AUX LED) so it's less distracting to the original blinking and one can tell the difference to the normal blinking in RED mode.

+For lights with the indicator LED, the indicator LED will be used.

 ## Fireplace mode (in Candle mode)